opentoonz/opentoonz_docs/source/applying_special_fx.rst

 For example in case of a Matte In effect, the column to be matted has to be linked to the *Source* input port, the matte column has to be linked to the *Matte* input port, and the output port has to be connected to the Xsheet node.

-- **Effects that create computer generated images**, such as the Radial Gradient, that are exposed in Xsheet columns and therefore are similar to columns; they are displayed with an orange node with only an output port on the right.
+- **Effects that create computer generated images**, such as the Radial Gradient, that are exposed in Xsheet columns (and Timeline layers) and therefore are similar to columns; they are displayed with an orange node with only an output port on the right.
 These effect nodes have to be connected to the Xsheet node to be rendered, or can be connected to other effect nodes.

  |Generated_FX_Example|